The protection good health gives you against viruses has limits

 In my own house, in spite of my best efforts, I also face an alien invasion on a regular basis.

-While I have complete confidence in my immune system’s ability to defeat adult viruses, I have no defense against the Marvel Comics superviruses that my kids have brought home over the years from pre-school and kindergarten.
+While I have complete confidence in my immune system’s ability to defeat adult viruses, I have no defense against the Marvel Comics superviruses that my kids have brought home over the years from pre-school and elementary school.

-- When my oldest son was four, he coughed directly into my left eye, setting off a 3-month case of pink eye that was untreatable with any known eyedrops.
+- When my oldest son was four, he coughed directly into my left eye, setting off a 3-month case of pink eye that was untreatable with any existing eyedrops.

 - Whatever winter virus my youngest son brought home last January caused my temperature one afternoon to spike from normal to 103 in under an hour.
 With my demise imminent, I made a best effort to provide a bedside explanation to my wife on how to access my small Bitcoin holdings.